NA-MIC/ProjectWeek/PW38_2023_GranCanaria/README.md

   * To make reservations use code NAMIC23 in email to grupos.mice@dreamplacehotels.com
   * 40 rooms are being held for us at the rate of 108€ (single) and 135€ (double) until the end of November
 * For those attending virtually, there will be no registration fee, and zoom/discord links will be provided during preparation meetings.
 * Please [register](https://forms.gle/sh9jGJLJdBm4us3E7) as early as possible, indicating whether you plan on participating in person.
-It will greatly help the organizing committee to estimate the number of participants we need to accomodate in Las Palmas.
+It will greatly help the organizing committee to estimate the number of participants we need to accommodate in Las Palmas.
 Registration fees for in-person attendees will be determined and collected later using a separate form by the local organizing team.

 If you have any questions, you can contact the [organizers](#organizers).